How AI copywriting can improve internal communications, transform conversations and skyrocket performance

 Picture this – You send a thorough, informative email to your team only to have no one respond because they’re “too busy”.
 Or perhaps you deliver a detailed agenda for an upcoming meeting hours before.
 But later during the meeting itself, you find no one knows what you’re talking about.

-It’s a heartbreaking and all-too-common problem companies face when attempting to communicate internally.
+It’s an all-too-common problem companies face when attempting to communicate internally.
 With employees receiving hundreds of emails a day and limited time to comb through them, getting your message across can be difficult.

 Unless you’re armed with an internal communications strategy that engages and incentivises team members, your message will likely fall on deaf ears.
 And that can mean serious consequences for productivity and morale.